aerickt/steno-dictionaries/README.md

    - `A/PHAOU/-LT` → amulet
    - `TAB/-LT` → tablet
    - `SKARLT` → scarlet
- - Although a suffix, `-BL` can also be used as a compound cluster for the "-able" or "-ible" sound
+ - `-BL` can be used for the "-able" or "-ible" cluster in addition to being a suffix
-   - `KRAOU/-BL` → crucible
+   - `KRAOUS/-BL` → crucible
    - `PAEURBL` → parable
    - `A/HROUBL` → allowable
+ - `TEU` can be used for the "-ity" cluster in addition to being a suffix
+   - `SKAEURS/TEU` → scarcity
+   - `STEU` → city
+   - `EUPB/SAPB/TEU` → insanity

 #### Orthography
 Orthography has also largely been preserved with a few exceptions.